getdish/dish/docs/nate.md

 in progress

 - basic tag admin for managing dish tags
-- delivery button/hover to see services/names
 - add an inline section on restuanrantlistitem
 - clicking tags:
   - restaurantdetail
   - search result